-- Section 3.2 of Inclusive Mobility gives advice on the needs of particular pavement users sets out a range of recommended widths which would be required, depending on the needs of particular pavement users.
-Section 4.2 of Inclusive Mobility sets out that footways and footpaths should be as wide as practicable, but under normal circumstances a width of 2000mm is the minimum that should be provided, as this allows enough space for two wheelchair users to pass, even if they are using larger electric mobility scooters.
-Local authorities should take a proportionate approach if this is not feasible due to physical constraints.
-A minimum width of 1500mm could be regarded as the minimum acceptable distance between two obstacles under most circumstances, as this should enable a wheelchair user and a walker to pass each other. - any need for a barrier to separate furniture from the rest of the footway so that the visually impaired can navigate around the furniture, such as colour contrast and a tap rail for long cane users.
+- Section 3.1 of the Governments guidance on Inclusive Mobility sets out a range of recommended widths which would be required, depending on the needs of particular pavement users, but is clear that in most circumstances 1500mm clear space should be regarded as the minimum acceptable distance between the obstacle and the edge of the footway; - any need for a barrier to separate furniture from the rest of the footway so that the visually impaired can navigate around the furniture, such as colour contrast and a tap rail for long cane users.
 In some cases, it may be appropriate to use one or more rigid, removable objects to demarcate the area to which the licence applies, for example wooden tubs of flowers.
-However, this will need to be balanced to ensure any barriers do not inhibit other street users, such as the mobility impaired, as such barriers may create a further obstacle in the highway; Advertising boards are not included in the definition of furniture within the pavement licensing regime, therefore, should not be used as a barrier; - any conflict of street furniture with the principal lines of pedestrian movement particularly for disabled people, older people and those with mobility needs.
-The positioning of furniture should not discourage pedestrians from using the footway or force pedestrians into the highway.
-The available route must be entirely clear for pedestrians to use and not be impeded with tables and chairs;

-- the cumulative impact of multiple pavement licences in close proximity to each other and if there is specific evidence that this may create a build-up furniture in a particular area and potentially cause obstruction on the footway for certain pavement users, such as disabled people; - so that where possible furniture is non-reflective and of reasonable substance such that it cannot easily be pushed or blown over by the wind, and thereby cause obstruction - for example, the local authority could refuse the use of plastic patio furniture, unless measures have been taken to ensure it is kept in place.
+However, this will need to be balanced to ensure any barriers do not inhibit other street users, such as the mobility impaired, as such barriers may create a further obstacle in the highway; - any conflict of street furniture with the principal lines of pedestrian movement particularly for disabled people, older people and those with mobility needs.
+The positioning of furniture should not discourage pedestrians from using the footway.
+The available route must be entirely clear and not pass through an area with tables and chairs: - so that where possible furniture is non-reflective and of reasonable substance such that it cannot easily be pushed or blown over by the wind, and thereby cause obstruction for example, the local authority could refuse the use of plastic patio furniture, unless measures have been taken to ensure it is kept in place.

-Section 149 of the Equality Act 2010 places duties on local authorities, to have due regard to: the need to eliminate unlawful discrimination, advance equality of opportunity between people who share a protected characteristic and those who do not, and foster or encourage good relations between people who share a protected characteristic and those who don't.
+Section 149 of the Equality Act 2010 places duties on local authorities, to have due regard to: the need to eliminate unlawful discrimination, advance equality of opportunity between people who share a protected characteristic and those who don't, and foster or encourage good relations between people who share a protected characteristic and those who don't.